About planning enforcement

 - in any case, the relevant notice is withdrawn

-Copies of notices can be viewed at the Council Offices.
+Copies of notices can be viewed by visiting our public access system.